Eugenie Besserer: Early life

 Born in Marseilles, France, Besserer attended the Convent of Notre Dame in Ottawa, Ontario.
 She was taken by her parents to Ottawa as a girl, and spent her childhood there.
 She was left an orphan and escaped from her guardians at the age of 12.
 She came to New York City and arrived at Grand Central Station with only 25 cents (Canadian currency, equivalent to US$0.34 at the time) in her pocket.
-She managed to locate a former governess, with the assistance of a street car conductor, who helped Eugenie locate an uncle, with whom she lived.
-She continued her education there.
+With the assistance of a street car conductor, Besserer managed to locate a former governess, who, in turn, helped locate the uncle with whom she ultimately took up residence.
+There, Besserer continued her education, gaining some proficiency in athletics, and in fencing in particular—so much so that she was gratified to find herself holding her own against noted stage swashbuckler Alexander Salvini.

 Career

 Besserer's initial theatrical experience came with McKee Rankin when the producer had Nance O'Neill as a star.
 Soon, she appeared with notable stage actors including Frank Keenan and Wilton Lackaye.
 As a youth, she played a juvenile part with Maurice Barrymore.
 She performed a season at Pike's Opera House in Portland, Oregon.
 Another season, Besserer acted in a drama opposite Henry Kolker.
-The illness of her sister brought her to the West Coast, and she came to Hollywood in 1910 when films were just starting to be made.
+The illness of her sister brought her to the West Coast, and she came to Hollywood in 1910 when films were just starting to be made there.

-In motion pictures, Eugenie was usually cast in mother roles, most famously as the mother of Al Jolson's character in The Jazz Singer.
-Eugenie became associated with the Selig Polyscope Company.
-A significant part for the actress was her role as Aunt Ray Innis in The Circular Staircase (1915), based on the novel by Mary Roberts Rinehart.
+In motion pictures, Eugenie was usually cast in mother roles, including as the mother of Al Jolson's character in The Jazz Singer.
+Besserer became associated with the Selig Polyscope Company.
+She portrayed Aunt Ray Innis in The Circular Staircase (1915), based on the novel by Mary Roberts Rinehart.